What is Peyronie’s disease?

-- Pain in the shaft of the penis: two-thirds in men along with Peyronie’s disease will experience pain in the penis.
-In most cases, it’ll gradually settle decrease and go away with out cure in the couple of months.
+- Pain in the shaft of the penis: two-thirds of men along with Peyronie’s disease will experience pain in the penis.
+In most cases, it’ll gradually settle decrease and go away without cure in the couple of months.

 - Abnormal angulation of the erect penis (‘bent’ penis): within 12 to 18 months the plaque or lump is developing, the deformity of the erect penis can change – 30 to 40 percent become worse, 10 to 20 percent get better and 50 percent stay the same.

 Some males may develop various degrees of erection dysfunction (impotence) because of Peyronie’s disease.
 This could change from a complete lack of ability to attain and/or maintain an erection adequate for satisfactory sexual experience to a slight reduction in penile rigidity.

 Some men report a tendency for the penis to buckle round the lump during intercourse.
 The actual frequency of this issue has been reported as between 4 and 80 per cent, though experience suggests the true rate is towards the lower end of this range.

 - If you believe that you might have Peyronie’s disease, it is best to look for medical advice.
 The doctor may wish to listen to how the problem has developed and how it has effects on you, and to examine you.